Supersymmetry at a 28 TeV hadron collider: HE-LHC: Dark matter

 \section{Dark matter}

 We examine the detectability of the benchmark points of Table~\ref{tab2} through direct detection of the neutralino which with R-parity is the dark matter candidate in SUGRA models over most of the parameter space of models~\cite{Arnowitt:1992aq}.
 The gaugino-higgsino content of the LSP determines the extent of detectability by virtue of the spin-independent (SI) and spin-dependent (SD) proton-neutralino cross-section.
 The neutralino is a mixture of a bino, wino and higgsinos, thus $\tilde{\chi}_0=\alpha\lambda^0+\beta\lambda^3+\gamma\tilde{H}_1+\delta\tilde{H}_2$, where $\alpha$ represents the bino content, $\beta$ the wino and $\delta$ and $\gamma$ the higgsino content.
 For points (a)-(f) the LSP is wino-like with $|\alpha|\leq 0.29$, $|\beta|\leq 0.97$, $|\gamma|\leq 0.016$ and $|\delta|\leq 0.004$, which explains the small dark matter relic density (see Table~\ref{tab3}), while for points (g)-(j) the LSP is bino-like, with $|\alpha|\leq 0.99$, $|\beta|\leq 0.28$ and $|\gamma|$ and $|\delta|$ are negligible.
 It must be noted that point (i) is obtained in a non-universal Higgs scenario and thus has a higher higgsino content such that $\sqrt{\gamma^2+\delta^2}\sim 0.06$.
 This has a significant effect on the SI and SD cross-sections which are displayed in Table~\ref{tab14} for all the benchmark points.
-The analysis shows that the SI cross sections lie below the current limits of XENON IT and LUX-ZEPLIN~\cite{Schumann:2015wfa,Cushman:2013zza} and often close to or even below the neutrino floor~\cite{Strigari:2009bq} which is the threshold for detectability.
+Also in this table, we show the SI cross sections scaled by $\mathcal{R}=(\Omega h^2_{\tilde{\chi}^0_1})/(\Omega h^2)_{\rm PLANCK}$, with $\Omega h^2_{\tilde{\chi}^0_1}$ being the thermal neutralino relic density calculated in Table~\ref{tab2} and $(\Omega h^2)_{\rm PLANCK}$ is the dark matter relic density upper limited reported by the PLANCK experiment which amounts to $0.1197\pm 0.0022$.
+The analysis shows that those cross-sections lie below the current limits of XENON IT and LUX-ZEPLIN~\cite{Schumann:2015wfa,Cushman:2013zza} and often close to or even below the neutrino floor~\cite{Strigari:2009bq} which is the threshold for detectability.
 However, some of the parameter space may be accessible to LUX-ZEPLIN in the future.